Find or upload the paper

 ResearchPod keeps each step focused, so you can build enough understanding to decide what deserves a full read.

-Search arXiv, PubMed, DOI, or bring the PDF already sitting in your downloads.
+Search arXiv, PubMed, DOI, or drop in the PDF already sitting in your downloads.

 Get the argument